Type 277 radar: P and Q models

 Although the 277 incorporated many of the advancements available when it was designed in 1943, by 1944 further progress had introduced new systems that were highly desirable.
 Among these was a new crystal detector combined with the Sutton tube switch that could be mounted directly to the waveguide instead of needing a length of coax to connect the switch to the waveguide.
 This eliminated the need to constantly tune the system for best performance.
 Another change was to move from the early-war standard of 60 MHz intermediate frequency to a new receiver strip working at 13.5 MHz.
 These changes reduced the receiver system noise by about 2 dB.

 In addition, new anti-jamming systems were added.
 This consisted of a third stage in the IF receiver that could optionally be switched in if jamming was seen.
 This reduced the bandwidth of the receiver to 0.5 MHz, filtering out wide-band signals.
 Provisions were added for further filters to be added in the future, if needed.

 By this time the original 271 equipment setup, largely retained for 277, had been repeatedly enlarged as new repeater displays were added.
 There was also a strong desire to rationalize all the connections, which proved to be a continual maintenance problem.
 A new set of radar office panels was designed to incorporate all of these changes, which resulted in the 277P and 293P.

 Production units would be available in mid-1945, but by late 1944 there was a major effort underway to perform major maintenance on many of the major fleet units in preparation for their shift to the Pacific theatre.
 To get these units equipped, Project Bubbly was launched as a "limited emergency" production and the battleship HMS Anson received the first unit in March 1945.
 Conversion kits were shipped out for this ships that had already left for the Far East.

 As air attacks against ships had been a significant feature of the Pacific war, there was also a desire to further improve the performance of the 277 and 293.
 By this time a number of ships had been equipped for the new "Fighter Direction" role, commanding wide-area aircraft operations.
 For this role even the 277P had too short range, and a new 8 foot diameter reflector was designed, clipped off to 6 foot wide.
-To reduce clutter, this radar used vertical polarization, which scatted from the waves and reduced the reflected signal.
+To reduce clutter, this radar used vertical polarization, which scattered from the waves and reduced the reflected signal.

 The resulting system, Type 277Q, arrived too late for Project Bubbly and did not see service until the post-war era.
 In tests aboard HMS Illustrious in March 1947, 277Q provided reliable detection in the TI role out to 85 miles and heightfinding to 55 miles, dramatic improvements on the 293.
 The system was extremely effective and remained in service for many years.